Sculptures Bachelard: Acquisition and installation

 Under François Mitterrand’s presidency, many public works of art were initiated in the frame of the "Grands travaux", an artistic renewal supported by the government.
 In February 1986 the Etablissement Public du Parc de la Villette (EPPV) commissioned Jean-Max Albert for this sculpture project.

 Reception

 For art critic Bruno Suner, Albert’s Bachelard Sculptures reverse the usual setting of a sculpture, which is to be within the site, by including the site into the sculpture For art critic Sarah Mc Fadden, the sculptures : "Parse the particularities of their surrounding with a rigor that heightens the viewer’s perception and, like advanced physics, leads to the realm of poetry.
 The works are conceived as frames for space, light and form that reveal what lies beyond or around them."
-Since the dimensions of the concerned space, are "absorbed" by the pieces they are, strictly speaking, out of scale.
 Since the dimensions of the concerned space are "absorbed" by the pieces they are, strictly speaking, out of scale.
 Transient sparrows nevertheless firmly secured on the marble perimeter of the Jardin de la treille.
 They are discovered by the public in friendly propinquity the space encountered.
 "Air space rather than obstruct it" noted art critic Frédéric Mialet.